-Located at 2200m (7,200ft) in the heart of the highlands Tecpán Guatemala is situated on a pine-forested region.
-The area once served as the capital of the Kaqchikel Maya – who built the metropolis of Iximché (1300ad) atop steep, protected cliffs.
+Located at 2200m (7,200ft) in the heart of the Guatemala highlands Tecpán is situated in a pine-forested region.
+The area once served as the capital of the Kaqchikel Maya – who built the metropolis of Iximché (1300AD) atop steep cliffs.
 It is said that the country’s name originated here, from the K’iche’ word Quauhtemallan or “place of many trees”.

 Tecpán has a strong German / Swiss influence which you can see in the many log cabins and chalet restaurants.
 The weather here is cool to cold and many of the older houses have fireplaces – this is not your typical Guatemala!

-Cero Tecpán rises to 3300m (10,800ft) directly behind the town.
-It’s pine-forested slopes are home to hundreds of trails – which interconnect woodlots and fincas.
-Guatemala’s first highway CA-1 passed through here following the ridge of the mountain.
-CA-1 has long been abandoned but provides a fantastic backbone for a trail system that is utilized by horse and bikes.
+Rising to 3300m (10,800ft) Cerro Tecpán’s pine-forested slopes are home to hundreds of trails – interconnecting woodlots and fincas.
+Guatemala’s first highway CA-1 once passed through here following the ridge of the mountain.
+CA-1 has long been abandoned but provides a fantastic backbone for a trail system that is utilized by horse and bike travel.

 Below Tecpan lie the barrancos of Patzún, a sprawling web of spidery and steep eroded canyons.
 The riding here is high, dry and varied.
 Linking long descents you can connect to the lake with over 2000m (6500ft) of downhill.